Dragoner91/Dragoner91/README.md

 <h2 align="left">Hi 👋!
-My name is Guillermo and I'm a Informatic Engineer, from Venezuela</h2>
+My name is Guillermo and I'm a Software Engineer, from Venezuela</h2>

 ###